CONDITIONS

 The bleeding may be:

-• Light spotting or pink discharge
+Light spotting or pink discharge

-• A full flow resembling a period
+A full flow like a period

-• Intermittent or ongoing
+Intermittent or ongoing

-Regardless of how heavy or light, any bleeding after menopause should be checked.
+Whatever the amount, any bleeding after menopause should be checked.

 Definition and Overview